 It can be really disheartening having to let go of so many foods.
 It was for me and still is at times.
 However, I’ve found that after a while, I started to fall in love with the way I was feeling, and even developed a whole new/different relationship with food; one that makes me feel empowered, rather than guilty.

 Try and remember that some people are able to reintroduce certain foods they’ve been avoiding with success.
 So, eating strictly for 6 or so months (it’s different for everyone) may mean that your body might be able to tolerate certain foods in the long run.

 There isn’t a one-size-fits-all diet for acid reflux, so try not to get discouraged if something that I’ve listed above bothers you.
 We are all unique in what we can tolerate.
 You know your body the best, so follow your gut.
 If you do decide to check out the Fast Tract Diet, you can use it as a starting point and customize it to fit your health needs.

 Along with diet changes, there were a number of things that I needed to modify in my life that were contributing to my symptoms such as:

 - How I ate: It’s easy to get carried away and rush through eating.
 However, our mouth is where digestion begins.
 Our food mixes with our saliva which contains digestive enzymes that begin to break food down.
 By chewing our food properly (especially for those with digestive issues) we are doing our bodies a huge service.

-- When/how much I ate: I went from eating anytime I was bored or stressed to following the ques of my body and eating when I’m hungry.
+- When/how much I ate: I went from eating anytime I was bored or stressed to following the cues of my body and eating when I’m hungry.
 Rather than eating 3 big meals during the day, I eat around 5 smaller ones.
-I don’t lie down until at least 3-4 hours after eating and sleep inclined.
+I won’t lie down until at least 3-4 hours after eating and sleep inclined.

 - yoga (I’m new to it, but I find even doing just a little bit every day to be helpful)